Club America Logo

 Club America, established in 1916 by a group of students in Mexico City, quickly outgrew its academic beginnings to become a giant in Mexican football.
 Celebrated for representing the spirit of the Americas, the club has played a crucial role in shaping football on the continent.

 The club’s ascent to prominence began with its first league championship in 1959, marking the start of a golden era.
-The following decades, especially the 1980s, saw Club America dominating the scene with five league titles, showcasing their strength in Mexican football.
+In the following decades, particularly the 1980s, Club América dominated the scene, winning five league titles and showcasing its strength in Mexican football.

-A notable milestone was in 1987 when Club America won the Copa Interamericana, setting a precedent as the first Mexican team to secure this international accolade.
-The momentum continued through the 1990s, with the club adding three league titles and significantly impacting the Copa Libertadores.
+A notable milestone was Club America’s 1987 win of the Copa Interamericana, which set a precedent as the first Mexican team to secure this international accolade.
+The momentum continued through the 1990s, with the club adding three league titles and making a significant impact in the Copa Libertadores.

 The 2000s and 2010s were no different.
 Club America maintained its elite status by winning more league titles and the Concacaf Champions League twice, reinforcing its position as a regional top team.